sparkflows/sparkflows-docs/docs/tutorials/rest-api/infer-cluster-config.rst

 Below is an example Python program for inferring the Apache Spark cluster configurations using the REST API.

-It would infer the cluster configurations and save the new results.
+It would infer the cluster configurations with latest changes and save the new results.

   ::